Use of quantality in nuclei and many-body systems: Generalization of the quantality

 \section{Generalization of the quantality}

-The present study shows the pivotal role of the $\alpha$ (\ref{defcc}), $\eta$ (\ref{eta}) and $\Lambda$ (\ref{la}) ratios to characterize several fundamental properties of many-body states.
+The present study shows the pivotal role of the $\alpha$ (\ref{defcc}), $\eta$ (\ref{eta}) and $\Lambda$ (\ref{la}) dimensionless ratios to characterize several fundamental properties of many-body states.
 More generally, it is possible to build in a systematic way dimensionless quantities from the 3 basic quantities of the system: V$_0$, r$_0$ and m.
 New dimensionless quantities could be produced in the spirit of the quantality using the Pi theorem \cite{buc14}.
+It should be noted, in a general way, that the value of dimensionless parameters allows the identification of the regime where a given phenomenon (clusterization, quantum liquid behavior, etc.) is dominant and to build an EFT that describes this regime.
 In the following, in order to have only energy units, and for the sake of simplicity, the r$_0$ lengthscale can equivalently be described by the following mass:

 Setting the V$_0$, m$_0$, and m values imposes two independent ratios built from these.
 We choose the one driving the spin-orbit parameter (\ref{etap}):

 and the dimensionless coupling constant:

 In the case of up to maximum second order for any of the 3 basic quantities of the system (V$_0$, m$_0$ and m), four independent dimensionless quantities can be built.
 Table \ref{tab:quanta} summarizes the various dimensionless quantities discussed below for several many-body systems.